 COMPLEXITY EXPLORER MOOCS AND COMPLEX SYSTEMS CERTIFICATE PROGRAM

 - Will you stop offering new MOOCs and tutorials on Complexity Explorer?
 Quite the opposite!
 We will be re-packaging many of the courses produced for the Master's and will offer them as non-credit MOOCs on Complexity Explorer.
-This is going to help us create a large number of new, interesting MOOCs for you much faster than we normally can.

-- If I take a Master's MOOC on Complexity Explorer, will I get credit towards the full Master's?
+- If I take a MOOC on Complexity Explorer, will I get credit towards the full Master's?
 Not at this stage - the two will be separate entities.